 13.5.1 Service Description

-WAT Evaluation (WAT Evaluation) is designed to evaluate the customer's work behaviors and interpersonal skills that are transferable to future competitive integrated employment.
+Work Adjustment Training Evaluation (WAT Evaluation) is designed to evaluate the customer's work behaviors and interpersonal skills that are transferable to future competitive integrated employment.
+This service cannot be provided remotely.

 Examples of skills assessed during an evaluation include: